-Sometimes athletes experience the unimaginable horrors of actually gaining weight when they start running or engaging in other vigorous exercises.
+Sometimes athletes experience the unimaginable horrors of actually gaining weight when running or engaging in other vigorous exercises.
 If you look thinner but weigh more, there are explanations!

 - Water Retention – As you build muscle, the muscles experience micro-tears that need to repair between workouts.
-In order to aid in this process, your body retains water.
+To aid in this process, your body retains water.
 This water causes an increase in the number on the scale.
 Most runners find themselves actually up a pound or two for a couple of days after each long run, so don’t let that surprise you.

 - Glycogen Conversion – Your body will also be converting glycogen to glucose so your body can use it as fuel.
-In order to become that fuel, the glycogen needs water.
+To become that fuel, the glycogen needs water.
 As you just read, water adds an increase in the number on the scale.

 - Muscle Gains – Remember, the muscle you are building weighs more than fat.
-Focus on how you look and don’t be a slave to the scale!
+So focus on how you look, and don’t be a slave to the scale!

 Can Running Too Much Cause Weight Gain?